syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 ### Trackball Markers Customization

 The [MarkerSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartTrackballBehavior.html#Syncfusion_Maui_Charts_ChartTrackballBehavior_MarkerSettings) property provides to customize the trackball markers.
-The trackball marker can be customised using the following properties.
+The trackball marker can be customized using the following properties.

 * `Type`, of type `ShapeType`, used to set the marker shape type.
 * `Stroke`, of type `Brush`, used to change the marker border color.